ajmal017/amp/documentation/technical/metadata_handling.md

 ## P1 metadata and payload

-- This is
-- Data that has been transformed and
+- This is data that has been transformed in our internal format

 - This is an example of raw metadata:
   ```